Threat Hunting Program

 Security Resources – Tool Licensing, Management, and Tuning The right tools make all the difference in safeguarding endpoints and web-based applications.
 The Threat Hunting Program provides the threat management information security tools you need to reliably monitor endpoint and application activity, in addition to the security resources necessary to take action if threats are detected.

+As cyber attacks such as ransomware increase, it’s best practice to continually enhance your threat management.
 Review how HALOCK’s Threat Hunting Program can strengthen your security posture efficiently and effectively.

 *Ponemon Institute: Cost of Data Breach Study